AliceAN/getdata-project/README.md

 ## Running the script

-1. Clone the project from Github
+* Clone the project from Github

 ```bash
 git clone https://github.com/esmitperez/getdata-project.git
 ```

-2. In R or R Studio set your working directory to the folder where the project was clone into
+* In R or R Studio set your working directory to the folder where the project was cloned into

 ```R
 setwd("/PATH/TO/PROJECT")
 ```

-3. Source the project, this will **AUTOMATICALLY** download the data file and create a data folder if necessary.
+* Source the project, this will **AUTOMATICALLY** download the data file and create a data folder if necessary.
 It wil also create a file named `data_averages.txt` containing the tidy data set requested in step number 5 of the project

+ _Note_: If you wish to NOT have the script automatically perform the downloads set `hasBeenRunForFirstTime <- TRUE` before sourcing the file, then invoke `reload()` when ready to download them.

 ```R
 source("run_analysis.R")
 ```

-4. The output should read:
+* The output should read:

 ```R
 Re-sourcing .R file to ensure any changes are applied...
 Done.